Diffusion Models for Imperceptible and Transferable Adversarial Attack: Conclusion

 \section{Conclusion}

 In this work, we explore the potential of diffusion models in crafting adversarial examples and propose a powerful transfer-based unrestricted attack.
 By leveraging the properties of diffusion models, our approach achieves both imperceptibility and transferability.
-Experiments across extensive black-box models and defenses have demonstrated our method's superiority.
+Experiments across extensive black-box models, defenses, and datasets have demonstrated our method's superiority.
 Furthermore, we also comprehensively discussed the possible future work with diffusion models.
 We hope that our work can pave the way for further research on diffusion-based adversarial attacks.

-\textbf{Negative Societal Impacts.} Since images crafted by \emph{DiffAttack} are natural from human eyes but can lead to wrong decisions across various black-box models and defenses, some could maliciously use our methods to undermine real-world applications, inevitably raising more concerns about AI safety.
+\textbf{Ethics Statement.} Since images crafted by \emph{DiffAttack} are natural from human eyes but can lead to wrong decisions across various black-box models and defenses, some could maliciously use our method to undermine real-world applications, inevitably raising more concerns about AI safety.